 ENG 167.
-Introduction to Film

-Designed to develop students' ability to understand and appreciate film as art and to acquaint them with a representative group of significant works and the characteristics of film as a type of literature.
+Introduction to Film Arts and Humanities Group 1 course Designed to develop students' ability to understand and appreciate film as art and to acquaint them with a representative group of significant works and the characteristics of film as a type of literature.

 ENG 171.
-Reading Literature: Intercultural Perspectives
+Reading Literature: Intercultural Perspectives Arts and Humanities Group 1 course